Eyelash: Cosmetics

-Long eyelashes are considered a sign of beauty in many cultures.
-Accordingly, some people seek to enhance their eyelash length artificially, using eyelash extensions.
-On the other hand, Hadza women are known to trim their own eyelashes.
+Because long eyelashes are aesthetically pleasing and seen as a desirable trait that adds to physical attractiveness, some people seek to enhance their eyelash length artificially, by means of eyelash extensions, false lashes attached to the eyelid, cosmetics, or growth products.
+Additionally, eyelashes which are curled are also more prominent, being able to better display their length especially when viewed from the front.
+The enhanced appearance of curled eyelashes can be cosmetically achieved by use of eyelash curlers, or eyelash perms.
+However, these methods do not physically lengthen the lashes.

 Kohl, a black putty (usually antimony sulfide or lead sulfide), has been worn as far back as the Bronze Age to darken the edge of the eyelid (just at the bottom of the eyelashes).
 In Ancient Egypt, it was used as well by the wealthy and the royal to beautify their eyes.
 Modern eye makeup includes mascara, eyeliner, eye putty, and eye shadow to emphasize the eyes.
 The twentieth century saw the beginning of convincing false eyelashes, popular in the 1960s.
-There are also different tools that can be used on the lashes such as eyelash curler or mascara shield (also named mascara guard or eye makeup helper).

 Permanent eyelash tints and eyelash extensions have also become popular procedures, even in fairly basic salons.
 It is also possible to get eyelash transplants, which are similar in nature to hair transplantation often done on the head.
 Since the hair is transplanted from the hair on the head, the new eyelashes will continue to grow like head hair and will need to be trimmed regularly.

 Latisse was introduced in the first quarter of 2009 by Allergan as the first drug to receive FDA approval for eyelash growth.
-Latisse is a solution of bimatoprost, the active component of the glaucoma medication Lumigan.
+Latisse is a solution of bimatoprost, a prostaglandin analog and the active component of the glaucoma medication Lumigan.
 According to Allergan, noticeable eyelash growth occurs within 16 weeks.
-Growth is reported to occur primarily on the upper eyelashes.
+Growth is reported to occur primarily on the upper eyelashes, with as much as a 25% increase in length.
 In addition, the past decade has seen the rapid increase in the development of eyelash conditioners.
 These conditioners are designed to increase the health and length of lashes.
 Many utilize seed extract, minerals, and other chemicals to achieve these results.

 Cosmetic companies have recently relied on scientific research of prostaglandins and the Wnt/b-catenin signaling pathways to develop eyelash products.
 Although bimatoprost is effective in promoting increased growth of healthy eyelashes and adnexal hairs, its effectiveness in patients with eyelash alopecia areata is debatable.
-Some cosmetic brands have begun using Peptides in their formulation rather than prostaglandins because of regulatory rules in places like Canada and California.
+Some cosmetic brands have begun using peptides in their formulation rather than prostaglandins because of regulatory rules in places like Canada and California.